dbacademy/dbacademy/README.md

 -->

 - 🔭 Adapting GitOps is a Fun!!..
 But Way To Go :man_pilot:
-- 🌱 I’m currently learning Backstage IDP
+- 🌱 Exciting learning Backstage IDP, Crossplane composition to make more reliable approach to adapt GitOps